harshsingh1112/harshsingh1112/README.md

 - 🧠 Face detection and verification using YOLOv8 and DeepFace
 - 📷 Real-time webcam capture and identity matching
-- 🔐 Automated KYC workflow with interactive Streamlit UI
+- 🔐 End-to-end automated KYC workflow

 </td>
 </tr>